Georgia Southern University–East Georgia Campus: Athletics

 In fall 2005, the student body selected a mascot, the bobcat, to represent the college in club sports and non-athletic functions.
 In fall 2008, students in a college-wide referendum approved a $75 increase in student fees to support a formal intercollegiate athletics program, with the Board of Regents approving the athletics fee in their April 2009 meeting.

-The college is a member of the Georgia Collegiate Athletic Association (Region XVII of the National Junior College Athletic Association) and played an abbreviated schedule in all sports in the 2009–10 academic year with full varsity-level play starting the following year.
-The college's initial sport offerings include men's and women's basketball, women's softball, and men's baseball.
+The college was a member of the Georgia Collegiate Athletic Association (Region XVII of the National Junior College Athletic Association) and played an abbreviated schedule in all sports in the 2009–10 academic year with full varsity-level play starting the following year.
+The college's sport offerings include men's and women's basketball, women's softball, and men's baseball.
 In summer 2010, the college constructed an athletics complex behind the gymnasium, adding a baseball field, softball field, new tennis courts, and related support facilities.

-In only its fourth season of competition, the men's basketball team clinched the college's first ever GCAA Championship and earned a bid into the 2013 NJCAA Men's Division I Basketball Tournament in Hutchinson, Kansas.
+In only its fourth season of competition, the East Georgia Bocats men's basketball team clinched the college's first ever GCAA Championship and earned a bid into the 2013 NJCAA Men's Division I Basketball Tournament in Hutchinson, Kansas.
 In 2024, the women's basketball team clinched their first GCAA championship, earning a bid to the 2024 NJCAA Women's Division I Basketball Tournament in Casper, Wyoming.

-In Fall 2021, the college's four existing sports were augmented with junior varsity squads.
-In January 2022, the college athletics department announced that it would add men's and women's tennis and men's and women's cross country starting in Fall 2022.
+Starting in 2026, after the consolidation with Georgia Southern University, the athletic program adopted a new athletics name, mascot, colors and logo.
+The new name of the athletic program is the Golden Eagles, adopting Georgia Southern's colors of blue and gold.
+In July 2026, the East Georgia Campus joined the National Association of Intercollegiate Athletics (NAIA) and left the NJCAA and the GCAA.
+The Golden Eagles are competing as an independent in its first year of NAIA competition with intentions to join the Southern States Athletic Conference (SSAC) in the 2027–28 academic year.

 Vision Series

-The EGSC Vision Series is a community outreach initiative that brings programs of cultural and intellectual enrichment to East Georgia State College and the Swainsboro-Emanuel County area.
+The EGSC Vision Series was a community outreach initiative that brings programs of cultural and intellectual enrichment to East Georgia State College and the Swainsboro-Emanuel County area.
 Noteworthy speakers who have visited East Georgia State College include President and Mrs. Jimmy Carter, poet Maya Angelou, former Atlanta mayor and U.N.
 Ambassador Andrew Young, broadcast journalist Cokie Roberts, author and television commentator Bruce Feiler, former Chief Justice of the Georgia Supreme Court Leah Ward Sears, and former Georgia Governor, United States Secretary of Agriculture and incumbent Chancellor of the University System of Georgia Sonny Perdue.
 Vision Series lectures and concerts hosted at the college are free and open to the public.

-The Vision Series also sponsors field trips to historical sites and locations of cultural interest, such as the Fox Theatre and the Georgia Aquarium.
+The Vision Series also sponsored field trips to historical sites and locations of cultural interest, such as the Fox Theatre and the Georgia Aquarium.